celsworth/dribble/README.md

 ### Known Bugs

-* resize bar is in the wrong place when torrent table is scrolled to the right. this is cosmetic only, resizing still works as expected
 * Safari refuses to let you make a resizeable element smaller than its initial size, which becomes apparent when resizing Preferences/Logs.
 Silly Safari, other browsers get it right.